FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 2.2 is the last version to support Java 6, support will be dropped with Jaybird 3.0.

-Jaybird 3.0 supports Java 7 and 8 (actual support subject to change before release).
+Jaybird 3.0 will support Java 7 and 8 (actual support subject to change before release).

 Which Firebird versions are supported?